-Everything we do should be open by default.
-We want to have open communications, contribute to open source projects, give back to our communities, and become thought leaders in our industry.
+Everything we do should strive to be open by default.
+We want to have open communication, contribute to open source projects, give back to our communities, and become thought leaders in our industry.

 There must be a solid reason to start a new closed source project.
 Otherwise, our projects should be open by default.